Overview

 The Shopmonkey API is rate limited.
 This means that you can only make a certain number of requests at a certain rate over a period of time.
 We use rate limiting to help protect the API and to make sure accidental issues don't overwhelm our system.

-If you are rate limited, you will receive a 429 HTTP status code.
-In addition, every response from the Shopmonkey API has the following HTTP headers to help you understand the limits programatically:
+If you are rate limited, you will receive a 429 HTTP status code with information in the headers about when you can retry your request.

-• x-ratelimit-remaining: the remaining number of requests before you are limited
+• X-RateLimit-Remaining-Minute: the remaining number of requests within a rolling 60 second window before you are limited

 In addition, when you are rate limited, you we also see the header retry-after which is the number of seconds you should wait before retrying your request.